DJ Lethal

-Leor Dimant (Leors Dimants, Леор Григорьевич Димант, /ru/; born December 18, 1972), better known as DJ Lethal, is a Latvian-American turntablist and producer and is best known as a member of the groups House of Pain and Limp Bizkit.
+Leor Dimant (Leors Dimants, Леор Григорьевич Димант, /ru/; born December 18, 1972), better known as DJ Lethal, is a Latvian-American DJ, musician, and record producer, best known as a member of the groups House of Pain and Limp Bizkit.

 Early life

 Leor Dimant was born to a Latvian-Jewish family in Riga, when it was part of the Soviet Union.
 His first contact with music was through his father Grigory "Grisha" Dimant (1951–2007), who performed in a rock band with his friends as a guitarist.

 In 1976 when Dimant was four, he and his family emigrated to Italy, where they remained for a year until they obtained a visa.
 His parents chose to move to the New York area.
 There, his father performed in various Russian clubs and restaurants, mostly in Brighton Beach.

 Dimant and his parents lived in Jersey City, New Jersey for some time.
 They moved to Los Angeles in 1987, where his father got a job at a new Russian restaurant.
 His first introduction to hip-hop was in Jersey City, when his school held a talent show with several students performing a rap song, and Dimant was amazed.
 Once he moved to Los Angeles, he quickly became interested in hip hop culture, including breakdancing and graffiti.
 Before learning to DJ, he started off as a beatboxer.
 He later practiced DJing using his friend's turntables and mixer.